hermaniak/music_performer_bot/README.md

 # music_performer_bot
-Deep learned music performer bot based on musicautobot, tacotron and waveglow
+is a AI driven musical instrument performer bot, which is based on musicautobot, tacotron and waveglow